Working with Traumatized Parts

 • The Healthy Adult Self is the integrated, mature core of our psyche that observes and engages inner experiences with compassion, curiosity, and discernment.
 As an inner leader, it stays grounded, emotionally regulated, and skilled at balanced decision-making.
 It connects our internal world to external reality, creating a safe, empathetic space where all parts can be acknowledged, heard, and healed.

 • The Inner Essence is the innate, unconditioned core of our being.
 It is our psychological wholeness beneath layers of adaptation and wounds.
 It embodies natural vitality, authenticity, and the inherent capacity for connection and repair.
-It offers an enduring source of calm, creativity, and resilience, accessible through awareness and self-compassion.
+It offers an enduring source of calm and creativity, which is accessible through awareness and self-compassion.
 In the context of PTSD / C-PTSD it can be understood as the part which was untouched by trauma or the part which ensured survival despite trauma (through innate survival instincts).

 The Healthy Adult Self can support the other parts towards exploration and dialogue.
 Integrating Inner Essence and the Higher Consciousness are important steps towards inner alignment and transformative growth.